garrett-tollar/garrett-tollar/README.md

 # #whoami
 Aspiring Penetration Tester with a strong foundation in cybersecurity and project management.
-I hold a Bachelor of Science and am pursuing a Master of Science in Cybersecurity.
+I hold a Bachelor of Science and a Master of Science in Cybersecurity.
 I am certified as a Project Management Professional (PMP), CompTIA Security+, and Pentest+.
 Over 5 years of hands-on experience in Network, Wireless, and Web Application Security using industry-standard tools such as Kali Linux, Metasploit, and BurpSuite.
 Adept at leveraging platforms like Hack The Box for practical, real-world problem-solving.
 Proven track record of success in high-stakes environments, including roles within the United States Air Force and Special Operations.

 ## Mission Statement: